Expediting quantum state transfer through the long-range extended XY model: Introduction

-To address these challenges, we focus on the extended $XY$ model \cite{VodolaLR,GoroshkovLR}, involving \(N\)-body interactions that decay with distance, exhibiting two transitions, from long- to quasi long-range and quasi long- to short-range regimes.
-Further, it can be solved analytically using Jordan-Wigner, Fourier, and Bogoliubov transformations \cite{lieb1961,barouch_pra_1970_1,barouch_pra_1970_2,sachdev09}, enabling its investigation for large system sizes.
-Importantly, it has been shown to be experimentally realizable on platforms such as optical lattices and trapped ion systems \cite{long_range_review}.
+To address these challenges, we focus on the extended $XY$ model \cite{VodolaLR,GoroshkovLR}, involving \(k\)-body interactions that decay with distance, exhibiting two transitions, from long- to quasi long-range and quasi long- to short-range regimes.
+Furthermore, it can be solved analytically using Jordan-Wigner, Fourier, and Bogoliubov transformations \cite{lieb1961,barouch_pra_1970_1,barouch_pra_1970_2,sachdev09}, enabling investigations of large system sizes.
+Importantly, it has been shown to be experimentally realizable on platforms such as optical lattices and trapped-ion systems \cite{long_range_review}.
 Recently, experiments with more than two-body interactions have been studied in the context of quantum approximate and optimization algorithms \cite{qaoa_review}.
-Specifically, three-body $ZZZ$-interaction has been realized in superconducting \cite{martinis_ZZZ_PRAppl_2024,ZZZ_experiment} and quantum annealing platforms \cite{Pelofske2024Mar}.
-By leveraging this model, we establish the potential of LR interactions for robust and efficient quantum state transfer.
-We employ two key figures of merits: the minimum time required to achieve fidelity beyond the classical limit and the maximum fidelity achieved for the first time.
+Specifically, the three-body $ZZZ$-interaction has been realized in superconducting \cite{martinis_ZZZ_PRAppl_2024,ZZZ_experiment} and quantum annealing platforms \cite{Pelofske2024Mar}.
+By leveraging this model, we establish the potential of \(k\)-body interacting LR interactions for robust and efficient quantum state transfer.